TAUSBV/dqf-api/v3/README.md

 <a name="templates"/>
 ## User/Company Templates
 In order to enhance user experience, DQF attributes can be pre-populated by means of templates.
 Templates contain user-dependent DQF project attributes which can be called to quickly create new DQF (master) projects.
 Templates are created by (and associated to) a single user (= TAUS account) but they can be shared among users within the same organization by setting the *isPublic* parameter to *true*.
 From a UI perspective, there could be a step before posting a master project where the user creates/selects/edits/deletes templates.
+Please note that the API will throw an error if the same user posts two templates with the same _values_ **OR** _name_.

 There are two types of templates:
 1. Project settings templates